ghbcode/website/3d_Printing.md

 * added leg dampeners to aid with vibration
 * added supports for better routing of the cables
 * printed a couple of useful tool holders and adjustment tools
+* made a few updates to the firmware as per this [Marlin page](https://github.com/arunoda/marlin)